AI, algorithmic and automation legal transparency requirements

-Transparency is often cited as a core principle of ethical AI, responsible AI, and trustworthy AI.
-Yet it is often practised in a partial, piecemeal, and reactive manner.
+However, in practice, 'transparency' is typically practised in a partial, piecemeal, and reactive manner.
 There are many reasons for this, including the legitimate need to protect IP, stymie manipulation and gaming of the system, and minimise legal liability.

-Opacity also provides convenient cover for any organisation not wanting to state publicly it doesn’t understand how its system works, to say one thing and do another, or to market it misleadingly or inaccurately.
+Yet opacity provides convenient cover for any organisation not wanting to state publicly it doesn’t understand how its system works, to say one thing and do another, or to market it misleadingly or inaccurately.

 The opacity of AI, algorithmic, and automation systems erodes confidence and trust.
 Given the importance of these technologies to government, economies, and societies across the world, policymakers have started to mandate the transparency of AI and algorithmic systems.